savwiley/mockSite/README.md

 * Individual pages for each post
 * Interaction with posts
   * Users can 'like' posts
+  * Users can add messages to post
+  * Users can delete their own posts
 * Modal featuring all posts 'liked' by the logged in user
+* Search features with user names and posts

 ## Upcoming Features

-* More interaction with posts
-  * Users can add messages to any post
-* Search features
+* TBD

 ## Possible Future Features